AWilliams1988/government.github.com/readme.md

 ### Goals

 - Share stories of real world experiences using GitHub in open Government
-- Demystify open source terminology
+- Demystify open source TERMINOLOGY
 - Showcase the community using GitHub to promote connections and sharing between individuals and organizations.
 - Make getting started with GitHub easier